Spontaneous Coronary Artery Dissection (SCAD)

 Postscript

-Lucy stayed in hospital on CCU for three days.
+Lucy stayed in the hospital on CCU for three days.
 She had a few further episodes of pain, but her troponins went down and her electrocardiogram did not change.
 She was discharged on secondary prevention medication.

 Further reading/listening